pekwm/pekwm/doc/overview.md

 be available on the system, the CMake build system and a set of X11 and image libraries.

-The below sections details how to install the required packages for different OSes and Linux distributions.
+The sections below describe how to install the required packages for different OSes and Linux distributions.

 #### Alpine